-Never before, for obvious reasons, has the emphasis been placed on the issue of health.
+Never before has the emphasis been placed on the theme of health, for obvious reasons.
 The near future looks promising with vaccines on the way.
 And further on?

 For the more advanced future, the medical devices and innovations discussed in this post are created to prevent a medical emergency or to provide medical assistance ever more rapidly in the future.